hadrienk/java-vtl/README.md

 the JSR-223 Java Scripting API and exposes a simple connector interface one can implement in order to integrate with any data stores.

+Visit the [interactive reference manual](https://statisticsnorway.github.io/java-vtl/reference/) for more information.

 ## Modules

 The project is divided in modules;